Mamata warns against minority extremism, Owaisi hits back

 A day after West Bengal Chief Minister Mamata Banerjee warned against "minority extremism" in an obvious attack on the AIMIM, party chief Asaduddin Owaisi hit back on Tuesday, saying Muslims in the TMC chief's state are ranked "worst" on development indicators.
 Marking a shift in her rhetoric on religious extremism, Banerjee had, at an event in Cooch Behar on Monday, asked people to refrain from listening to "minority extremists" who have their base in Hyderabad, apparently targeting Owaisi, a Lok Sabha MP from that city.

 Without naming the All India Majlis-e-Ittehad-ul- Muslimeen (AIMIM), Banerjee said, "There are some extremists among the minorities.
 They have their base in Hyderabad.
 Don't listen to them.
 Don't trust these forces".
-The TMC boss's comments did not go down well with Owaisi, who took to Twitter to criticise her.
+The TMC boss's comments did not go down well with Owaisi, who is seeking to expand his party's realm of influence beyond Hyderabad to other states.

+"When arrogance gets to your head you make nonsensical, baseless statements.
+She is making these statements because she is frustrated...because she is losing ground...and she has demeaned all the Muslims who have voted for her," Owaisi said in New Delhi.
+He said neither he went to West Bengal to campaign during the Lok Sabha polls and nor his party fielded a candidate.

-Owaisi has been trying hard to expand his party's footprint in the east and recently pocketed the Kishanganj seat in Bihar in a bypoll to make its maiden entry into the state assembly..
+For years, the AIMIM's influence was limited to the old Hyderabad city before it forayed into Maharashtra and two of its candidates won the assembly elections from there in 2014.
+The party now has a Lok Sabha member from Maharashtra and it recently pocketed the Muslim dominated Kishanganj seat in Bihar in a bypoll to make its maiden entry into the state assembly..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)